How to manage a Kubernetes Kosmos cluster

 - Click the Nodes tab.

-- Click Detach node.
+- Click Delete node.

 How to upgrade nodes in a multi-cloud pool in your Kosmos cluster

 The Kubernetes version of the existing nodes in your multi-cloud pool can be upgraded in place.
-Your workload will theoretically keep running during the upgrade but it is best to drain the node before the upgrade.
+Your workload will theoretically keep running during the upgrade, but it is best to drain the node before the upgrade.

 - In the Pools section of your Kosmos cluster, click Upgrade next to the node pool.
 This will not cause any of your existing nodes to upgrade, but will instead ensure that any new nodes added to the pool will start up with the newer version.

-- Run the installer program as you would do for a fresh node install with the additional option
+- Run the installer program as you would do for a fresh node install, with the additional option

 -self-update